NSB Major

 - For questions about Biology Department courses please contact Prof. Liz Bauer ebauer@barnard.edu

 Answer: Students have many options.
 Statistics & Research Design is offered by the NSB department.
 NSB Statistics & Research Design course emphasizes experimental design and places less emphasis on statistics than BC1101 or UN1101.
-NSB Statistics & Research Design is more relevant to thinking about how to understand brain and behavior and is the course introduced in the new NSB curriculum.
+NSB Statistics & Research Design is more relevant to thinking about how to understand brain and behavior and is the course introduced in the NSB curriculum.
 Other courses that meet the NSB major requirement are PSYC BC1101 Statistics and three Columbia courses (STAT UN1101 Introduction to Statistics, STAT UN1201 Calculus-based Introduction to Statistics, and PSYC UN1610 Statistics for the Behavioral Sciences).

 Question: What courses count for a major/minor or a double major?